ivanbrugere/ivanbrugere.github.io/md-cv/resume.md

 <i class="fa fa-github"></i> <a href="http://github.com/ivanbrugere">ivanbrugere</a>
 </div>
 ## Current Objective
-I am currently seeking AI research scientist positions in industry, available May 2020.
+I am currently seeking AI research scientist positions in industry, with start-date in May 2020, with no hard location constraints.
 <br />
 I am an AI Research Scientist focusing on high-impact applications for social good.
-I have a deep interest in sustainability and earth science, computational social sciences, and graphs/networks.
+I have a deep interest in graphs/networks, in sustainability and computational social science applications.
 My most recent interests have been in fairness and bias, particularly within complex, graph-structured data.
-My PhD research focused on data science methodologies for inferring and validating graphs constructed from underlying data, with applications in interdisciplinary computational ecology, mobile location privacy, and large-scale multimedia recommendation.
+My PhD research focused on data science methodologies for inferring and validating graphs derived from underlying data, with applications in computational ecology, mobile location privacy, and large-scale multimedia recommendation.

-## Employment
+## Experience
 `Jan.
 2019-`
 __Salesforce Research__ Research Scientist - AI For Good
 Working with several Salesforce non-profit customers and external collaborators.
 Focused on projects relating to fairness and bias, particularly in structured environments such as graphs/networks.